usmaanalii/javascript/ES6ForEveryone/01 - New Variables/analysis.md

 is because the actual assigned value can't be accessed, but the fact that it has been assigned is acknowledged.

-## Is var dead?
-What should I use?
+## Is var Dead?
+What Should I use?

 There are many different methodologies to choose from, but I will be using the following guideline.